What's Accounts Receivable Turnover — And How Automation Can Help

 Know What You Want

 Set clear goals.
-Maybe you want to cut your DSO by 25%.
-Or speed up cash flow by automating payment matching.
+Maybe you want to cut your DSO by 25 percent or speed up cash flow by automating payment matching.
 Whatever your targets, make them specific and measurable.

 Bring Your Team Along